telerik/ajax-docs/controls/imagebutton/overview.md

 </telerik:RadImageButton>
 -->

->note **RadImageButton** does not support a Classic [render mode]({%slug imagebutton/mobile-support/render-modes%}).
+>tip **RadImageButton** does not support a Classic [render mode]({%slug imagebutton/mobile-support/render-modes%}).
 Setting its RenderMode to Classic will default to the Lightweight render mode.

 ## See Also